Danixcviii/conway/README.md

     the period of the program loop on seconds.
 Can be written in decimal values.
 * ### BOUNDARY
     the behavior of the grid on the boundary of it.
-    * 'fill' This option asumes that the cells outside the grid are all dead.
+    * fill: This option asumes that the cells outside the grid are all dead.
-    * 'wrap' This options wraps the grid shaping a toroide (donut), i.e the left boundary conects with the right and the top with the bottom boundary.
+    * wrap: This options wraps the grid shaping a toroide (donut), i.e the left boundary conects with the right and the top with the bottom boundary.

 ### alives file
   * Create a file called alives and save on it the position (row, column) base 0 of the alives cells on the first iteration.